AyAPS/PS4RestoreFPKGdeletion/README.md

 - Download and install SQLite library (<b>don't change original location</b>): https://system.data.sqlite.org/downloads/1.0.113.0/sqlite-netFx46-setup-bundle-x64-2015-1.0.113.0.exe

 <b>FUNCTIONING:</b>
-- 🎮 <b>PS4:</b> Launch your exploit, then the FTPS4 payload (useless for GoldHen but check the exploit is running)
+- :video_game: <b>PS4:</b> Launch your exploit, then the FTPS4 payload (useless for GoldHen but check the exploit is running)
-- 💻 <b>PC:</b> Launch PS4RestoreFPKGdeletion, inquire your PS4's IP address then push ENTER
+- :computer: <b>PC:</b> Launch PS4RestoreFPKGdeletion, inquire your PS4's IP address then push ENTER

 PROGRAM SEQUENCE:
 - download the "app.db" file from PS4 to computer, in the same folder as PS4RestoreFPKGdeletion.exe